 The PLF’s 2019 Annual Meeting will be held at the Peppermill Resort Spa Casino in Reno, Nevada, September 10-13, 2019.

-This year’s theme is “Mineral Development and Management.”
+This year’s theme is “Sustainable Energy and Minerals Management.”

 Members of the Board of Directors and others interested in attending the board meeting on Tuesday, September 10, should plan to arrive in Reno on Monday, September 9.

 On Wednesday, September 11, we will be taking a trip by a 55-passenger bus to tour the Couer-Rochester open pit silver and gold mine, which is located approximately 13 miles northeast of Lovelock, Nevada.
 The tour involves very little walking.
 The mine will provide hard hats, vests, safety glasses, ear plugs and a safety briefing.
 Participants will need to wear sturdy shoes (NO OPEN TOED SHOES OR SANDALS).
 The mine also will be providing us with a barbecue lunch on site.
 The tour will be leaving the Peppermill Resort at about 7:30 a.m. and returning at 3:00 p.m.